dwavesystems/dwave-preprocessing/docs/README.rst

 .. index-start-marker

-`dwave-preprocessing` is a package of common preprocessing tools that may be used for solving binary quadratic models (BQM).
+A package containing common preprocessing tools that may be useful when solving binary quadratic models.

+Currently, `dwave-preprocessing` contains an implementation of the roof_duality algorithm, which may be accessed through `fixed_variables()` or the `RoofDualityComposite`.

 .. code-block:: python

-    import dwave.preprocessing
+    >>> import dwave.preprocessing

-Currently, this package contains an implementation of roof duality, an algorithm used for finding minimizing assignments of a polynomial's variables.
-For details on implementation and usage, see this package's Reference Documentation.

 .. index-end-marker

 Installation
 ============